2006 United States House of Representatives elections in Florida: District 3

+Predictions

 District 4

-Incumbent Republican Congressman Ander Crenshaw represented this North Florida and Jacksonville-based district since 2001.Crenshaw was re-elected with nearly 70% of the vote.
+Incumbent Republican congressman Ander Crenshaw represented this North Florida and Jacksonville-based district since 2001.Crenshaw was re-elected with nearly 70% of the vote.

+Predictions

 District 5

-Incumbent Republican Congressman Ginny Brown-Waite faced challenger John Russell.
+Incumbent Republican congressman Ginny Brown-Waite faced challenger John Russell.
 She was re-elected to a third term with nearly 60% of the vote.

+Predictions

 District 6

-Encompassing North Central Florida, this conservative district is represented by nine-term incumbent Republican Congressman Cliff Stearns.
+Encompassing North Central Florida, this conservative district is represented by nine-term incumbent Republican congressman Cliff Stearns.
 Stearns, seeking a tenth term, faced off against Democratic candidate David Bruderly.
 Though Stearns defeated Bruderly by a wide margin, it was not the margin of victory that Stearns is used to in this gerrymandered district.

+Predictions

 District 7

-Incumbent Republican Congressman John Mica, initially elected in 1992, sought his eighth term in this conservative district that stretches along the coast of Florida from St. Augustine to Daytona Beach and peeks into the Orlando Metropolitan Area.
+Incumbent Republican congressman John Mica, initially elected in 1992, sought his eighth term in this conservative district that stretches along the coast of Florida from St. Augustine to Daytona Beach and peeks into the Orlando Metropolitan Area.
 Mica defeated Democratic candidate John Chagnon in a landslide.

+Predictions

 District 8

-Republican Congressman Ric Keller, seeking a fourth term in this moderately conservative, Central Florida-based district, faced off against businessman Charlie Stuart, a moderate Democrat.
+Republican congressman Ric Keller, seeking a fourth term in this moderately conservative, Central Florida-based district, faced off against businessman Charlie Stuart, a moderate Democrat.
 Though Keller held onto his seat in the midst of a Democratic wave that was sweeping the country, he won by only a few points.